PennLINC/qsiprep/docs/preprocessing.rst

 Outputs of qsiprep
 -------------------

-qsiprep generates three broad classes of outcomes:
+qsiprep generates four broad classes of outcomes:

   1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` per subject, depicting images that provide a sanity check for each step of the pipeline.

-  2. **Pre-processed imaging data** such as anatomical segmentations, realigned and resampled diffusion weighted images and the corresponding corrected gradient files in FSL and MRTrix format.
+  2. **Preprocessed imaging data** such as anatomical segmentations, realigned and resampled diffusion weighted images and the corresponding corrected gradient files in FSL and MRTrix format.